Youssef-Abbas-Dev/book_store_api/README.md

 # Usage
 - Install Mongo DB on your local machine or use Mongo DB Cloud -> [Go To MongoDB Website](https://www.mongodb.com)

 ## Environment Variables
-Create `.env` file in the root folder of the project and add the following
+Create `.env` file in the root of your project and add the following

 ```
 MONGO_URI= your mongodb uri
 PORT= 8000